juicedata/juicefs/README.md

 ![JuiceFS Architecture](docs/en/images/juicefs-arch-new.png)

-JuiceFS store the metadata of file system on compatible Metadate Engine.
+JuiceFS store the metadata of file system on a compatible Metadata engine.
 In-memory key-value data storages, like Redis, are particularly suitable for storing metadata; meanwhile, all the data will be stored in object storage through JuiceFS client.
 [Learn more](docs/en/introduction/architecture.md)

 ![JuiceFS Storage Format](docs/en/images/juicefs-storage-format-new.png)